Antony van der Does: Work

 He had a reputation for his engraved portraits.
 He sometimes used the monogram "AVD".
-HIs style is regarded as close to that of Paulus Pontius.
+His style is regarded as close to that of Paulus Pontius.

 He engraved historical and mythological scenes after the work of the leading Antwerp painters of the time such as Rubens, Anthony van Dyck, Erasmus Quellinus II, Gaspar de Crayer and Abraham van Diepenbeek.

 He worked on various publication projects for leading publishers in the Southern Netherlands and the Dutch Republic.
 He was in 1642 in Brussels making some of the plates for the 'Portraits des hommes illustres du 17e siècle' (Portraits of famous people of the 17th century) a publication released in Amsterdam in 1649.
 Some of these plates have the date 1649.

 He made for the publisher Joannes Meyssens various portraits for his publication projects.
 He was, for instance, responsible for the engraving of the portraits of the painter Leonaert Bramer and the engraver Jacob Matham in Het Gulden Cabinet, a publication of Meyssens authored by Cornelis de Bie.

-He made around 1650 a print satirizing the publication of different bible editions by the Dutch Calvinist lbrecht Hendriksen in Delft in 1579 and the Dutch New Reformed Church minister J. Canin in Dordrecht in 1580.
+He made around 1650 a print satirizing the publication of different bible editions by the Dutch Calvinist Albrecht Hendriksen in Delft in 1579 and the Dutch New Reformed Church minister J. Canin in Dordrecht in 1580.
 The print was used by the Flemish Catholic polemicist Aernout van Geluwe in his book the Vlaemschen boer (Flemish Peasant) published in Antwerp in 1652.
 The print shows Aernout of Gheluwe pulling a curtain on the left revealing the Old Bible of John Calvin and another on the right revealing the New Bible of the New Reformed preacher.